MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 You can connect Azure Data Explorer as a data source to Power BI in the following ways:

 * Starting in Azure Data Explorer web UI and then pasting the data in Power BI Desktop.
 * Starting directly in Power BI Desktop and using the Azure Data Explorer connector.
+The Power BI connector supports [Import and Direct Query connectivity modes](/power-bi/desktop-directquery-about).
+You can build dashboards using **Import** or **DirectQuery** mode depending on the scenario, scale, and performance requirements.

 # [Web UI](#tab/web-ui/)